Here is part 2 of our guide to green living in Grove City. In case you missed it, you can read part 1 here.

 Perfect for student groups and groups interested in education, the Solid Waste Authority of Central Ohio (SWACO) provides an informative education session followed by a tour of the landfill.
 The staff are very knowledgeable and provide many applicable practices that anyone can do to live more sustainably.
 Everyone who takes the tour leaves with the knowledge and inspiration they need to make simple changes in their lives.

 EcoFest covers all things related to sustainable, healthy, and green living in Grove City.
 Plus, you can test drive a Tesla!
-The event takes place on August 20th, 2016 from 10am to 4pm at Henceroth Park.
+The event takes place every August.
 Don’t miss this fun event!

 How do you practice living sustainably in Grove City?
 Comment below or share on social media using #SeetheGrove.